-For sleepovers, you can check your doggy in any time between 11am-6pm Monday – Sunday.
+For sleepovers, you can check your doggy in any time between 11am-3pm Monday – Saturday.

-For daycare, you can check your doggy in any time between 7am-2pm Monday – Sunday.
+For daycare, you can check your doggy in any time between 7am-2pm Monday – Friday, and Saturday-Sunday CLOSED.

-For sleepovers, you can check your doggy out any time between 7am-11am Monday – Sunday.
+For sleepovers, you can check your doggy out any time between 7am-11am Monday – Saturday and Sunday 8am-10am.
 If you check out during our open hours after 11am you will be charged the Daycare fee of $29.